Métis Kinship in Northwestern Ontario: A Tale of Two Families

 During the seasons the McPhersons and Morrisseaus spent at Osnaburgh, they bore witness to painful moments in each other’s lives.
 In the fall of 1844, one of George and Isabella’s children passed away.
 “A Boy of mine Died this morning,” George wrote in the post journal on October 22.[12]
 George’s good friend Antoine was there for him in his time of grief.
 “Morriseau [sic] buried the child,” George explained.
 The simple statement shows the deep connection between the two men.

-George’s loss might have been softened by the arrival of another child the following year, named George for his father.
-Three years later, however, tragedy struck again.
-In March of 1847, Isabella died “after a short and painful illness.”[2]
-Once again, Antoine supported George and the entire McPherson family.
-He spent a day crafting Isabella’s coffin.
-As George wrote in the post journal: “Morriseau [sic] made the coffin for my wife’s corps[e], the other men are doing small jobs about the Fort.”
-Mary and the other Métis women at the post probably washed and dressed Isabella for a simple service, held three days later, attended by everyone at the post.
 Time brought changes for both families.
 Antoine and Mary Morrisseau returned to Lac Seul in 1848.
-George and the McPherson children, including three-year-old George Jr., remained at Osnaburgh for the next decade.
-George remarried in the late 1850s: his second wife, Margaret Adhemar, had grown up at Osnaburgh and was the daughter of another “Halfbreed” employee who worked there.
+George and the McPherson children, three-year-old George Jr. and Margaret, remained at Osnaburgh for the next decade.
+George remarried in the late 1850s: his second wife, Margaret Adhemar, had grown up at Osnaburgh and was the daughter of another “Halfbreed” employee who worked there.[14]
 In 1858, George Sr. was made postmaster at Rat Portage and the McPhersons moved southwest to Lake of the Woods, where several Métis families were already living.
 Among the friends who greeted the McPhersons when they arrived were Antoine and Mary’s son Michel Morrisseau, who had been a boy at Osnaburgh in the 1840s.
-Now working for the HBC, Michel had recently started a family of his own.
+Now working for the HBC, Michel had recently started a family of his own.[15]

 George McPherson’s Family at Northwest Angle, 1872.
 Seated: George McPherson Sr. and his wife Margaret Adhemar.
 Back row, left to right: Margaret McPherson, George McPherson Jr. and Sophia Morrisseau.
-This portrait was taken by governent surveyors around the time of George and Sophia’s marriage.
+This portrait was taken by government surveyors around the time of George and Sophia’s marriage.
 Credit: Library and Archives Canada/C-079642.

 As the families continued to live alongside each other, their connections deepened.
-In 1872, George McPherson Jr. married Michel Morrisseau’s daughter Sophia.
+In 1873, George McPherson Jr. married Michel Morrisseau’s daughter Sophia.[16]
 A photograph was taken in front of the McPhersons’ home at Northwest Angle on Lake of the Woods around the time of George Jr. and Sophia’s marriage.
 It shows George Sr. sitting beside his second wife Margaret Adhemar.
 George Jr. and Sophia Morrisseau stand behind them, alongside George Jr.’s sister Margaret.
 The photograph gives a glimpse of the families’ connections going back nearly 50 years and more than 400 kilometers away.

-For George McPherson Sr., his surviving son’s marriage to the granddaughter of one of his oldest friends – a man who supported him through the loss of a child and a spouse 30 years earlier – must have been cause for celebration.
+For George McPherson Sr., his surviving son’s marriage to the granddaughter of one of his oldest friends—a man who supported him through the loss of a child and a spouse 30 years earlier—must have been cause for celebration.
 It affirmed even more the intergenerational bond between the families.

 The McPherson and Morrisseau connections remained strong.
-For decades, George and Sophia were recorded living near relatives from both families, including the families of Sophia’s siblings, Joseph and Mary, and her uncle Jonathan, one of the Morrisseau twins born at Osnaburgh in 1842.
+For decades, George and Sophia were recorded living near relatives from both families, including the families of Sophia’s siblings, Joseph and Mary, and her uncle Jonathan, one of the Morrisseau twins born at Osnaburgh in 1842.[17]
 The families also intermarried in later generations: in 1931, George and Sophia’s grandson William married Flora, the great-granddaughter of Jonathan Morrisseau.
-In 1943, another grandson, Walter, married the great-granddaughter of Sophia’s sister Mary.
+In 1940, another grandson, Walter, married the great-granddaughter of Sophia’s sister Mary.[18]

 These were just some of the connections that created strong foundations for the Northwestern Ontario Métis Community, as both families also shared kinship with other Métis families in the region.
 Kinship across many generations, like that of the Morrisseaus and McPhersons, allowed distinct Métis communities to emerge and flourish throughout the historic North-West.